-Located in the Roseland community area, Block Park is a park location used for passive recreation.
+Located in the Roseland Community Area, Block Park is a 2.96 acre park location used for passive recreation.
 Park patrons can relax in this open green space on benches while enjoying the beauty of nature.